tmick0/tmick0.github.io/_posts/2019-10-27-migrating-to-jekyll.md

 repointed my domain to my `.github.io` URL.
 After a few minutes (actually several -- this took a pretty damn long time), everything was working, with the exception of TLS.
-Allegedly, Github Pages will automatically acquire a Lets Encrypt cert after some time (up to 24 hours?).
-As of writing this post, it hasn't happened yet; this downtime is less than ideal, but I suppose I can survive.
+Allegedly, Github Pages will automatically acquire a Lets Encrypt cert after some time (up to 24 hours?). ~~As of writing this post, it hasn't happened yet; this downtime is less than ideal, but I suppose I can survive.~~ *Update: immediately after publishing this, my certificate seems to have gone live.
+It's nice that this process was relatively painless.
+Thanks, Gitlab and Lets Encrypt!*

 Overall, I expect that my life will be less painful moving forward.
 With a very straightforward writing workflow (make a file, put stuff in it, `git push`) and